Producers, refiners see prolonged shutdown from Canadian wildfire

 Officials said resuming operations would be a challenge and no timeline had been considered.

+BP and other big oil firms warned on Friday they would not be able to deliver on some contracts.

-Statoil (STL.OL) and Husky Energy Inc (HSE.TO) were among 11 production companies and three pipeline operators that have curbed activities after the inferno that began on May 1 forced more than 1 million barrels per day (bpd) of capacity offline.
+Statoil and Husky Energy Inc were among 11 production companies and three pipeline operators that have curbed activities after the inferno that began on May 1 forced more than 1 million barrels of capacity offline.

-Syncrude Canada Ltd will cut forecast crude production volumes for May by some 35 percent, three trading sources familiar with the matter said on Monday.

-BP and other big oil firms have already warned that they would not be able to deliver on some contracts.

-Investors also focused on U.S. crude stockpiles, which were expected to have built for a fifth straight week last week to record highs.

-Canadian crude futures, however, continued to extended their run-up on Monday, with Western Canadian select for June SHRWCSMc2 trading at the narrowest discount to the U.S. benchmark since June 2015. <CRU/CA>
+The yard of CNOOC unit Nexen's facility in Long Lake, Alberta, suffered minor damage on Sunday from fire, officials said.
+It was the first reported damage to an energy industry asset since the crisis began.

+Speculators' bullish bets on U.S. crude futures were near July highs while bullish trades on global oil benchmark Brent were already near record highs.
+The scope for further gains was limited until there was more clarity on the extent of damage to oil facilities or supply outages.
+WTI crude was off 1.5 percent, while Brent fell 2.1 percent.
+[O/R]

-Until last month, global oil prices had seen one of the strongest rebounds since the financial crisis, with Brent rallying nearly 80 percent at one point from multiyear lows under $30 (£20.8) in the first quarter, supported by falling U.S. production, supply constraints in Libya and the Americas and a weak dollar.
+The market has risen about 75 percent since hitting 12-year lows of around $27 or lower in the first quarter, supported by falling U.S. production, unexpected supply constraints in Libya and the Americas as well as a weaker dollar.

-The rally has since faded as record pumping of oil by Russia and major Middle East producers renewed worries about a global glut of some 1.5 million bpd that originally drove prices down from above $100 a barrel in mid 2014.

-Some analysts said the Canadian outages could still support prices down the road.
+Last week, Canadian crude futures rallied to their highest in months from the production cuts. <CRU/CA>

+"It is likely that the market will over-react," said Jim Williams, an analyst at WTRG Economics in London, Arkansas.
+"My worry is if the upgrader facilities that push out the bulk of the heavy Canadian crude to the U.S. get damaged.
+Then you have a big problem."

 The United States imports about 3.5 million barrels a day of Canadian crude, which is particularly important for U.S. refiners from Ohio to the Dakotas.